nikitkagood/Showcase/README.md

 # Showcase
 About - myself!

-Here I show what I've done
+Here I show what I've done.
 P.S This repository is not yet finished.
 It may lack something you'd want to see.
 But one of the biggest projects i've made is already there.